benoitgrelard/github-stars-tagger/README.md

-# GitHub Stars Manager
+# GitHub Stars Tagger
-A Google Chrome extension to manage your starred repositories on GitHub using tags.
+A Google Chrome extension that lets you add tags to your starred repositories directly on GitHub.

 ## Disclaimer
 Please note that this extension is currently under development and as such hasn't been published to the Chrome Web Store yet.